President Trump's "Trumponomics" - July 26th, Hour2

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Down, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Hour two, Sean Hannity's show, toll free.
+Hour two, Sean Hannity's show, toll-free.

 If you want to be a part of the program, we have an update involving Joe Biden and Zero Experience Hunter.

-Now, the laptop from Hell has shown us a lot of things, not the least of which is Joe Biden lied repeatedly when he said he didn't have discussions with his son not one single time about his foreign business dealings.
+Now, the laptop from hell has shown us a lot of things, not the least of which is Joe Biden lied repeatedly when he said he didn't have discussions with his son not one single time about his foreign business dealings.

-Son of a B, they did it.
+Son of a bee, they did it.

 They fired him in six hours.

-Uh just let you know that something's going on.
+Just let you know that something's going on.

 He knew his son was being investigated by that prosecutor.